 Last year I may have been a little remiss in not getting an article out prior to the 2017 Military Team Bass Tournament.
-Although, I am very appreciative of the compliments and the number of members that actually enjoy reading these pieces, I certainly heard about it at the registration and safety brief at the Farmers Market in Anderson.
+Although, I am very appreciative of the compliments and the number of members that actually enjoy reading these pieces, I certainly heard about it at the registration and safety brief at the 2018 event.

 The annual American Bass Anglers (ABA), Military Team Bass Tournament is my favorite event of the year.
 An exclusive event for current and former service men and women of our armed forces.
 In 2017 teams from 14 different states came from across the country to compete for bragging rights and cash payouts on Lake Hartwell, hosted by Visit Anderson and Anderson County.
 Neil Paul, Executive Director of Visit Anderson, his staff and the ABA team did an absolutely outstanding job making this one of the best run events I have participated in for the last 20 years.
 From the static displays and boat rides from the South Carolina Army National Guard’s 125th Multi-Role Bridge Company to the chauffeured weigh–in and truck/trailer pick-up, participants could not have been more pampered.
 I could write an entire article on how the ABA staff and visit Anderson covered every detail from launch to weigh-in.
 And don’t forget this year’s National Championship returns to this great venue!